GreenAI-Uppa/GreenAI-Uppa.github.io/acml_competition.md

 #### Registration

-Send a mail with a team id at `paul.gay@univ-pau.fr`.
+Send a mail with a team id at `paul dot gay at univ-pau.fr`.

-You will be received a link where you will drop your submission.
+You will receive a link to an online storage where you will drop your submission.

 #### Submission
 Every team should supply: